plblum/jivs/docs/Jivs_API.md

         }
     )
     ```
+- Prevent conversion to text value by assigning behaviors.formatWhenValueChanges to false.
+    ```ts
+    builder.behaviors.formatWhenValueChanges = false;
+    ```
-- Prevent conversion to text value by assigning formatterLookupKey to null.
+- Prevent conversion to text value by assigning formatterLookupKey to null for case-by-case basis.
     ```ts
     builder.field('BirthDate', LookupKey.Date,
         {